 What is Public Service Loan Forgiveness?

-For most public service employees, enrolling in the Income-Based Repayment (IBR) plan will ensure maximum savings.
-If you have federal student loans and can show partial economic hardship, you can cap your monthly payment at a percentage of your discretionary income through IBR.
-IBR is a great way to keep your monthly payments low while continuing to make progress toward the 120 on-time qualifying payments needed for Public Service Loan Forgiveness (PSLF).
+If you have federal student loans and can show that you are experiencing economic hardship, you can cap your monthly payment at a percentage of your discretionary income through an income-driven repayment (IDR) plan.
+IDR plans can keep your monthly payments low while you make the 120 qualifying payments needed to get PSLF.

 Only federal Direct Loans are eligible for PSLF.
-However, if you have other federal loans originated under the Federal Family Educational Loan (FFEL) program or the Perkins loan program, you may be able to consolidate those loans into a new Direct Loan to qualify.
-You can learn out more about what type of loan you have through the National Student Loan Data System (NSLDS), available at www.nslds.ed.gov.
+However, if you have other federal loans originated under the Federal Family Educational Loan (FFEL) program or the Perkins loan program, you may be able to consolidate those loans into a new Direct Consolidation Loan to qualify.
+You can learn out more about what type of loan you have through the National Student Loan Data System (NSLDS).